 Mucosal Schwann cell hamartoma (MSCH) is a rare, benign mucosal based lesion derived from the Schwann cells.1 The entity was first described by Gibson and Hornik in 2009.
 It commonly presents as an incidental polyp in the rectosigmoid during routine screening colonoscopy or endoscopic procedures performed for unrelated reasons.
 It has no known association with any inherited syndrome, in contrast with other mesenchymal lesions such as gastrointestinal stromal tumors and neurofibroma.
-Since the initial description of this entity, it has been primarily reported in the colorectum, although it can occur anywhere in the gastrointestinal mucosa and even in the gallbladder.
-Clinically, MSCHs are asymptomatic and are found incidentally.
+Since the initial description of this entity, it has been primarily reported in the colorectum, although it can occur anywhere in the gastrointestinal mucosa and even in the gallbladder.2 Clinically, MSCHs are asymptomatic and are found incidentally.
 When incidental, these are usually found in middle-aged women in the left colon.
-Although it is benign, the correct identification of this lesion is essential for differentiating this benign entity from other gastrointestinal mesenchymal spindle cell lesions, which may entail different prognoses and treatment approaches.
-As of 2023, only 35 cases have been identified so far and no local case in the Philippines has been reported to date.
+Although it is benign, the correct identification of this lesion is essential for differentiating this benign entity from other gastrointestinal mesenchymal spindle cell lesions, which may entail different prognoses and treatment approaches.3 As of 2023, only 35 cases have been identified so far and no local case in the Philippines has been reported to date.4

-Histologically, MSCH exhibits low-grade spindle-shaped cells with tapered nuclei which are positive for S100 protein on immunohistochemistry.
-It typically lacks the myxoid stroma as well as nuclear atypia, mitosis and necrosis that are associated with other peripheral nerve sheath tumors.
-Given the histomorphologic features, the main differential diagnoses for this mucosal-based spindle cell lesion include neurofibroma, perineurioma, ganglioneuroma and GIST.
+Histologically, MSCH exhibits low-grade spindle-shaped cells with tapered nuclei which are positive for S100 protein on immunohistochemistry.5 It typically lacks the myxoid stroma as well as nuclear atypia, mitosis and necrosis that are associated with other peripheral nerve sheath tumors.1 Given the histomorphologic features, the main differential diagnoses for this mucosal-based spindle cell lesion include neurofibroma, perineurioma, ganglioneuroma and GIST.

-Santos and Tan, Mucosal Schwann Cell Hamartoma Mimicking a Colon Polyp aged adults without gender predilection and arise most commonly in small or large intestine.
-Histologically, it is characterized by a loose, myxoid to hyalinized stroma with interspersed collagen fibers which is described as "shredded carrots."
+Neurofibroma is a benign nerve sheath tumor composed of a mixture of Schwann cells, perineural cells and fibroblasts.
+In contrast to MSCH, it typically exhibits a more varied cellular composition, and it can be associated with an inherited syndrome such as Neurofibromatosis type 1.6 On the other hand, the sporadic cases occur in middleaged adults without gender predilection and arise most commonly in small or large intestine.7 Histologically, it is characterized by a loose, myxoid to hyalinized stroma with interspersed collagen fibers which is described as "shredded carrots."
 Similar to MSCH, it is positive for S100 due to the Schwann cell component.
 However, the S100 positivity seen in neurofibroma is not as diffuse as MSCH since the former is composed of a mixture of cells.
-Neurofibroma is positive for CD34, which is less commonly seen in MSCH.
+Neurofibroma is positive for CD34, which is less commonly seen in MSCH.8